Month: May 2025

 Amber Aston

 ‘Threads of Identity’, explores the theme of personality and individuality, expressed through clothing and physical appearance.
-Inspired by the works of Christopher Ward, my project aims to capture the stories reflected in people’s eyes, telling their unique narratives through the lens.
+Inspired by the works of Christopher Ward, my project aimed to capture the stories reflected in people’s eyes, telling their unique narratives through the lens.

-Through these street portraits, I aim to showcase the beauty and authenticity of every individual, hoping to inspire my audience to see the beauty within themselves.
+Through these street portraits, I aimed to showcase the beauty and authenticity of every individual, hoping to inspire my audience to see the beauty within themselves.
 Despite the challenges of fear of rejection and lack of confidence, I had to push myself out of my comfort zone to connect to people and ensure the success of my project.

 Ultimately, my hope is that ‘Threads of Identity’, encourages others to celebrate their own individuality and recognise the power and importance of self-expression.